Beyond imposter syndrome: the self-worth wound holding businesswomen back

 I bumped up against the occasional woman who said “no, I don’t feel like that at all” when I spoke of how to navigate your Inner Critic, with her disparaging remarks and self-sabotaging tactics.
 But these self-assured unicorns did seem to be rare in my world!

-And then, post my ADHD diagnosis, post the surprise to acceptance cycle, post my research hyperfocus, post the Gold Mind Academy specialist ADHD Coach training, I've come to realise that whilst doubt is a common part of the self-employment dance, the depth of doubt and it’s impact is often unfortunately unique to those of us with sparky-brained wiring.
+And then, post my ADHD diagnosis, post the surprise to acceptance cycle, post my research hyperfocus, post the Gold Mind Academy specialist ADHD Coach training, I've come to realise that whilst doubt is a common part of the self-employment dance for everyone, the depth of doubt and it’s impact unfortunately seems to be particularly unique to those of us with sparky-brained wiring.

-And I believe the fear and uncertainty we feel isn't Imposter Syndrome or mere self-doubt.
-It's unworthiness.
+And I believe the fear and uncertainty we feel isn't Imposter Syndrome, a lack of confidence, or a dose of doubt.

 The difference between fearing failure and feeling unworthy

-Imposter syndrome is the fear of being found out, a confidence problem tied to specific achievements.
-A self-worth wound runs deeper: it's the persistent, identity-level belief that you were never quite enough to begin with.
-For sparky-brained women who spent years being told they were too much or not enough before they ever launched a business, that wound doesn't respond to mindset work alone.
-It requires a deliberate rebuilding of the internal foundation - which is what self-leadership makes possible.
+Imposter syndrome is the fear of being found out, a confidence problem that’s tied to specific achievements.
+A self-worth wound runs deeper: it's a persistent, identity-level belief that you were never quite enough to begin with.
+For sparky-brained and ADHD women who spent years being told they were too much or not enough before they ever launched a business, its a wound that needs a deliberate rebuilding of your internal foundations - which is what self-leadership makes possible.

 Self-doubt is the language most of the women I work with use.
-It's the gap between what you know you're capable of and what you allow yourself to do - it sidles in as the voice that questions your judgment, your ideas, your readiness.
+It feels like the gap between what you know you're capable of and what you allow yourself to try, to build, to claim.
+It sidles in as the voice that questions your judgment, your ideas, your readiness.
 It stops you showing up fully.

 It's often relabelled as imposter syndrome, the sense that you've achieved something real but you're about to be found out.

-But what I hear underneath both, and what compounds for sparky-brained women particularly, is something deeper and more corrosive than either of these.
+But what I hear is something more corrosive.
 It's a quiet, persistent sense that you will never measure up.
 Not 'I might get found out.'
 But 'I was right not to trust myself all along.'
 This isn't about attribution or confidence.
 It's about identity - the internalised sense of I am not enough at my core, and therefore I cannot trust myself.

-With kindsight, the compassionate reflection I've developed and value over the more improvement-focused hindslight, I can now see that for sparky-brained women, those of us who felt consistently judged and found wanting long before we ever launched a business, it’s a wound that runs particularly deep.
+With kindsight, the compassionate reflection I've developed (and value over the more improvement-focused hindslight), I can now see that for sparky-brained women, those of us who felt consistently judged and found wanting long before we ever launched a business, it’s a wound that has a profound effect.

 Why the self-worth wound runs deeper for ADHD businesswomen